China To Request Permission To Impose Sanctions Against U.S.

 The People’s Republic of China will ask the World Trade Organization (WTO) for permission to impose sanctions against the United States, Reuters news agency reports.

-China will address the world’s largest intergovernmental trade organization next week, and ask for permission to impose sanctions on U.S. amid the rapidly-escalating trade war.
+China will address the world’s largest intergovernmental trade organization next week and ask for permission to impose sanctions on the U.S. amid the rapidly-escalating trade war.
 China will cite U.S. failure to comply with a key WTO ruling.

-In 2013, China initiated the dispute with the United States, arguing before the WTO about the illegality of U.S. dumping duties on the Asian country’s metal industry, mineral industry, light industry, machinery, electronics, amounting to an annual export value of $8.4 billion.
+In 2013, China initiated the dispute with the United States, arguing before the WTO about the illegality of the U.S. dumping duties on the Asian country’s metal industry, mineral industry, light industry, machinery, and electronics, amounting to an annual export value of $8.4 billion.

 The case concerned the U.S. Commerce Department’s calculation method, “zeroing.”
-The U.S. uses this method to calculate the amount of “dumping (Chinese exports, priced to undercut U.S.-made goods on the American market), and then increase the level of U.S. anti-dumping duties on foreign producers like China.
+The U.S. uses this method to calculate the amount of “dumping” (Chinese exports priced to undercut U.S.-made goods on the American market), and then increase the level of U.S. anti-dumping duties on foreign producers like China.

-“Zeroing” was deemed illegal by the WTO, after a series of trade disputes.
+“Zeroing” was deemed illegal by the WTO after a series of trade disputes.

 China won the case it had brought up against the United States in 2016, and the ruling was confirmed in a 2017 appeal.

-China’s request will come amid what appears to be a full-blown U.S-China trade war, largely escalated by President Donald Trump, and his tariffs on Chinese imports.
+China’s request will come amid what appears to be a full-blown U.S-China trade war, largely escalated by President Donald Trump and his tariffs on Chinese imports.

 If it is to judge by official data on the U.S. trade deficit with China, President Trump is losing the trade war.
 As the Business Insider reported, despite the imposition of tariffs, the U.S. trade deficit with China increased in July to its highest level since February.